 Meet Dr. Bernadette Pivarunas

-In her free time she is kept very busy by two beagles, Beckett and Emerson, and a beagle cat, Fitz.
+In her free time she is kept busy by two beagles, Beckett and Emerson, and a beagle cat, Fitz.
 Her darling beagle, Ella, was promoted to an angel in October 2022 and her sassy queen beagle, JoJo, joined Ella in October 2023.

 Pronouns: she/her/hers